Generic selectors

 No

-Author and Year of Study Design Study groups, appliance, and mean age Sample size Activation frequency and activation period Anchorage teeth, monitoring period, and retention period Evaluation intervals and follow-up Parameters assessed
+Author and year of study Design Study groups, appliance, and mean age Sample size Activation frequency and activation period Anchorage teeth, monitoring period, and retention period Evaluation intervals and follow-up Parameters assessed

 1 Martina et al. (2012)[9] RCT Group 1: RME